bpg/terraform-provider-proxmox/CONTRIBUTING.md

 Please use the `scope` field to indicate the area of the codebase that is being changed.
-For example, `vm` for changes in the Virtual Machine resource, or `lcx` for changes in the Container resource.
+For example, `vm` for changes in the Virtual Machine resource, or `lxc` for changes in the Container resource.

 Common scopes are:

 - `vm` - Virtual Machine resources
-- `lcx` - Container resources
+- `lxc` - Container resources
 - `provider` - Provider configuration and resources
 - `core` - Core libraries and utilities
 - `docs` - Documentation